 TONBRIDGE: Just two stops on the train, or a 20 minute drive, from Sevenoaks is Tonbridge.
 It's a smaller town, but it's got plenty to keep you busy for the day, including a castle, miniature railway, boat trips, and links to Jane Austen.
 Here's why you should go to Tonbridge.

-TUNBRIDGE WELLS: Better-known cousin of Tonbridge, with plenty of royal history, plus steam trains, rock climbing, and live music in a former public toilet.
+TUNBRIDGE WELLS: Better-known cousin of Tonbridge, with plenty of royal history, plus steam trains, rock climbing, a street that's home to dozens of frog statues and live music in a former public toilet.
 Here's why you should go to Tunbridge Wells.

 DARTFORD: Why not dabble in Dartford, a town in zone 9 with one heck of a rock 'n' roll history.
 Here's what we found when we went.